-Redwine’s last seven years at Kansas have perhaps been the most successful stretch in his career, with the women’s team NCAA title coming in 2013 and having seven individual national champions.
+Redwine’s last decade at Kansas have perhaps been the most successful stretch in his career, with the women’s team NCAA title coming in 2013 and having seven individual national champions.
 He also led the men’s team to its highest conference finish in over 30 years in 2016, claiming second at the Big 12 Outdoor Championship before following it up with runner-up finishes at both the indoor and outdoor conference meets for the men’s team in 2017 and an 11th-place finish at the 2017 NCAA Outdoor Championships, the highest finish by the Jayhawk men since taking seventh in 2010.

 Adding to his accolades, four of Redwine’s athletes competed in the Games of the XXXI (31st) Olympiad in the summer of 2016.
-Kyle Clemons was a member of the USA’s gold-medal winning 4×400-meter relay team, Andrea Geubelle played 21st in the triple jump while representing the United States, Mason Finley took 11th for the USA in the discus and Daina Levy placed 30th in the hammer throw, representing her home country of Jamaica.
+Kyle Clemons was a member of the USA’s gold-medal winning 4×400-meter relay team, Andrea Geubelle placed 21st in the triple jump while representing the United States, Mason Finley took 11th for the USA in the discus and Daina Levy placed 30th in the hammer throw, representing her home country of Jamaica.

 The 2013 season marked a historic year for the women’s program.
 In addition to the NCAA Outdoor title, the Jayhawks claimed both the indoor and outdoor conference titles and Redwine saw his athletes earn first team All-America honors 27 times during the indoor and outdoor campaigns.
 Lindsay Vollmer became Kansas’ first female NCAA Champion with her win in the heptathlon while Andrea Geubelle and Natalia Bartnovskaya both tallied national titles at the NCAA Indoor meet.